top of page

 Typical MPa Requirements by Application

 Choosing the right strength depends on how the brick will be used.
-In general:
+Here’s a breakdown of typical requirements:

 • Single-storey homes (light load): Builders often use ~7 MPa cement (concrete) bricks for standard, single-storey residential walls.
 This meets the minimum SANS requirements for single-storey masonry.

-• Boundary or free-standing walls: Garden or boundary walls not supporting floors use lower strengths.
+• Boundary or free-standing walls: Garden or boundary walls that do not support floors can use lower strengths.
 A 7–10.5 MPa brick is usually sufficient.
-(For example, free-standing external walls are commonly built with 10.5 MPa solid bricks or 7 MPa hollow bricks.)
+For example, free-standing external walls are commonly built with 10.5 MPa solid bricks or 7 MPa hollow bricks.
 Thicker walls or higher walls might use 10.5 MPa bricks for extra safety.

 • Foundations and retaining walls: These structural elements often require 10.5–14 MPa bricks as well.
 In very harsh or coastal environments (“severe exposure”), codes may call for the strongest classes (up to 21 MPa) for durability.